Close Resources

 Outcome: Initial Outcome

-Teaching an after-school cooking class to eight middle school students in Russell County, Kentucky, proved to be a rewarding and impactful experience.
+Teaching an after-school cooking class to ten middle school students in Russell County, Kentucky, proved to be a rewarding and impactful experience.
 Over four sessions, the students learned essential kitchen skills, focusing on MyPlate nutrition, kitchen and knife safety, measuring, and reading recipes.
 Each class provided hands-on opportunities to prepare food, reinforcing their understanding of healthy eating and proper cooking techniques.
-This initiative was particularly significant given that the Russell County School District is fully meeting 69% of nutrition-related standards, highlighting the need for continued nutrition education in the area. ?cite?turn0search6??
+This initiative was particularly significant given that the Russell County School District is fully meeting 69% of nutrition-related standards, highlighting the need for continued nutrition education in the area.

 The series culminated in a showcase meal where the students prepared a simple dish for their friends and family, demonstrating their newfound skills and confidence.
 Parents and guests were impressed with their ability to cook and serve a nutritious meal.
 Post-program feedback revealed that students felt more comfortable in the kitchen, more confident handling knives, and were eager to continue using the recipes at home.
-This experience not only equipped them with practical culinary knowledge but also fostered independence and a positive relationship with food—benefits that extend into their daily lives and overall well-being.?
+This experience not only equipped them with practical culinary knowledge but also fostered independence and a positive relationship with food—benefits that extend into their daily lives and overall well-being.

 Stories by Megan Gullett

-about 4 days ago by Megan Gullett
+about 3 days ago by Megan Gullett

 Sourdough Basics – A Natural Leavening Bread

-about 9 days ago by Megan Gullett
+about 3 days ago by Megan Gullett

 In a time when the demand for healthier, cost-effective food options is on the rise, a series of wor...
 Read More